lalittoshniwal/Cryptocurrencies/README.md

 # Cryptocurrencies

 ## Purpose
-The purpose of this exercise was to prepare an analysis for an investment bank who is preparing to get into the cryptocurrency market.
+The purpose of this exercise was to prepare an analysis for an investment bank that is preparing to get into the cryptocurrency market.
 The bank is interested in offering a new cryptocurrency investment portfolio for its customers.
 However, the company is lost in the vast universe of cryptocurrencies.
 I was tasked to create a report that includes what cryptocurrencies are on the trading market and how they could be grouped to create a classification system for this new investment.

 The data I provided was not ideal, so it needed to be processed to fit the machine learning models.
 Since there is no known output I decided to use unsupervised learning.
 To group the cryptocurrencies, I decided on a clustering algorithm.
 I then used data visualizations to share my findings with the board.

 ## Analysis
-1. I first preprocessed the data for for Principal Component Analysis (PCA).
+1. I first preprocessed the data for Principal Component Analysis (PCA).
 The following five preprocessing steps were performed on the DataFrame that was created by reading in provided CSV:
     - All cryptocurrencies that are not being traded were removed
     - The IsTrading column was dropped
     - All the rows that have at least one null value were removed